Winstrol is one of the most famous steroids of all time.

 Although all anabolic steroids reduce SHBG levels, Winstrol is particularly effective at this.

-A good example of this is a study conducted by scientists at the University of Hamburg, who gave 25 young men and women 0.2 mg/kg of stanozolol (Winstrol) for three days.
-This works out to a small bodybuilder dose, basically.
+A good example of this is a study conducted by scientists at the University of Hamburg, who gave 25 young men and women a 0.2 mg/kg stanozolol dose (Winstrol) for three days.
+This Winstrol dosage works out to be what a small bodybuilder would take.